supercollider/supercollider/README_WASM.md

 ```

 Use e.g. [certbot](https://certbot.eff.org/) to obtain a certificate for the domain, since a `https` context is also necessary for `SharedArrayBuffer` and `AudioContext` access.

-### Source code

-The basic idea of the wasm implementation is to remove the network stack since it requires socket access which is not available in a browser environment.
-Instead of "faking" a network stack, `SC_ComPort.cpp` is removed from compilation and the `ReplyAddress` struct also removes its `boost::asio::ip::address mAddress` member.
-Any OSC I/O is instead provided by JavaScript functions which write the messages into the scsynth `World` directly.

-Beyond that, the main additions to the scsynth source code are

-* `SC_WebAudioDriver`, located in `server/scsynth/SC_WebAudio.cpp`, which implements a [`WebAudioWorklet`](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorklet) as a "fake" audio driver which receives a callback from the real time environment of the browser to generate the next n samples.
-  The emscripten documentation provides a good introduction on WebAudioWorklets, see https://emscripten.org/docs/api_reference/wasm_audio_worklets.html.
-  It also contains all missing fake implementations necessary due to the removal of `SC_ComPort.cpp` and contains the JS<->CPP glue code using emscripten.
-* `platform/wasm/SC_WebOsc.cpp` which implements a basic OSC builder and parser for JavaScript using the already included [oscpack](https://github.com/RossBencina/oscpack)
-* `platform/wasm/scsynth.pre.js` which provides some glue code and scaffolding such that a nice user facing JS API is available.

-Additionally, all plugins are statically linked.

-In `server/scsynth/CMakeList.txt`, the symbol to look out for is `EMSCRIPTEN` and within the source code any modifications are guarded by the `__EMSCRIPTEN__` symbol.

 ## Building